Do your knees creak when you get out of bed? Does your back feel tight before your morning walk?

 Shoulder rolls during your morning cuppa

 These activities gradually increase your heart rate.
-Your body temperature rises gently, preparing muscles for movement.
+Your body temperature rises gently, preparing your muscles for movement.

 Add Dynamic Stretches (3 minutes)